Who We Are

 Hello, my name is Nicole Sandoval Postma and I have been Sumas Chamber President since 2021.
 My family and I moved to Sumas over a decade ago, and I truly fell in love with this beautiful small town.

-I started working with the City & Chamber as a volunteer when I created the city wide event : Sumas Trunk-or-Treat.
+I started working with the City & Chamber as a resident when I created the city wide event : Sumas Trunk-or-Treat.
 I enjoyed that experience so much, I just knew I wanted to do more.
 I developed a deep passion for working with small business owners like myself, through marketing and community connection.

 Through the years I have been able to spearhead even more events in our town that encourage tourism , which directly affects our small businesses.
 Through the difficult times of a pandemic, border closures and two devastating floods, I worked with our Chamber to support, fundraise and encourage our community and small businesses.
 Sumas small business owners are so incredibly resilient, and I am so inspired by their strength!